aha3/Learn-SQL/SQL Manipulations.md

 `DELETE FROM celebs WHERE twitter_handle IS NULL;`

-The `DELETE FROM` statement deletes one or more rows from a table.
+The `DELETE FROM` statement **deletes one or more rows from a table**.
 You can use the statement when you want to delete existing records.
 1.	`DELETE FROM` is a clause that lets you delete rows from a table.
 2.	celebs is the name of the table we want to delete rows from.
 3.	`WHERE` is a clause that lets you select which rows you want to delete.
 Here we want to delete all of the rows where the twitter_handle column IS NULL.